Music marked "New!" in gold type is

 tempo, however the cadenza is marked rapido, is noted in 32nd notes and

-ends on an altissimo A. Free
+ends on an altissimo A. (Except other items with free shipping.) |

 |